The Muppet Christmas Carol: Plot

-At two o'clock, Scrooge meets the gigantic, merry Ghost of Christmas Present, who shows him the joys and wonder of Christmas Day ("It Feels Like Christmas").
+Scrooge next meets the gigantic, merry Ghost of Christmas Present, who shows him the joys and wonder of Christmas Day.
 Scrooge and the Ghost visit Fred's house, where Scrooge is made fun of for his stinginess and general ill will toward all.

-Scrooge and the spirit then visit Bob Cratchit's house, learning his family (Mrs. Cratchit is played by Miss Piggy) is content with their small dinner.
-Scrooge also takes pity on Bob's ill son Tiny Tim (played by Robin the Frog) ("Bless Us All").
-The Ghost of Christmas Present abruptly ages, commenting that Tiny Tim will likely die if the future is not changed.
-Scrooge and the Ghost go to a cemetery, where the latter fades away.
+Scrooge and the spirit then visit Bob Cratchit's house, learning his family is content with the little they have.
+Scrooge also takes pity on Bob's ill son Tiny Tim (Robin the Frog), whom the Ghost comments will soon die if things continue the way they are.